Lisa Marie Presley’s Daughters Still Living With Priscilla Presley

 — Chery-me (@Coxyolada) February 23, 2017

 The police seized “several items” from their house located in the city.
-However, the police says there has been no criminal activity related to Lockwood’s alleged child abuse in Beverly Hills, which is why the department is continuing to work with Tennessee law enforcement.
+However, police say there has been no criminal activity related to Lockwood’s alleged child abuse in Beverly Hills, which is why the department is continuing to work with Tennessee law enforcement.

 The Tennessee Bureau of Investigation did not find any evidence that would prove Lisa Marie Presley’s sexual misconduct claims against her former husband, according to the department’s statement.